 The histogram of anomalies that appears near the end of the document has already been previously commented when dealing with the homogenization of daily rainfall 'Prec'.
-Finally, the last page of the graphics file contains a figure that indicates its quality or singularity, in which the stations are located according to their final
+Finally, the last page of the graphics file contains

 5Totals if the parameter 'annual='total'' is given, which is recommended for precipitation.